 Connection and signal flow

-Start by deciding the signal path: TV → soundbar → speakers, or console → soundbar → TV.
-Prioritize HDMI eARC between TV and soundbar so Atmos and multichannel PCM survive intact.
-If your bar has passthrough-capable HDMI inputs (common on many flagship Samsung/JBL models), consider connecting the console directly to the bar to preserve HDR/Hz handshakes and reduce intermediary processing.
-Note: optical limits you to compressed surround formats.
+Start by deciding your signal path: TV to soundbar to speakers, or console to soundbar to TV.
+Prioritize HDMI eARC between your TV and soundbar so Atmos and multichannel PCM survive intact.
+If your bar has passthrough-capable HDMI inputs — common on flagship Samsung and JBL models — consider connecting the console directly to the bar to preserve HDR and Hz handshakes and reduce intermediary processing.
+Note that optical limits you to compressed surround formats.

 Console and soundbar settings